Rohan-7006/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **Rohan Prabhakar Shinde**.
-I’m an fresher data enthusiast and a student
+I’m a fresher data enthusiast and a student

 Let's stay in touch!
 Feel free to connect with me on the following platforms: